 Let’s talk about “sand” for writing trays.
 Colored sand is expensive, I think so anyway.
-Try dying salt instead and yes I said salt!
-You guys it is so easy and so vibrant in a writing tray.
-Once you see how easy it is, you will be dying salt is (and cheap) for all the things like sensory bottles, sensory tables, and writing trays, and art activities.
+Try dying salt instead!
+(Yes, I said salt!)
+Friends, it is so easy and so vibrant in a writing tray.
+Once you see how easy it is (and cheap), you will be dying salt for all the things like sensory bottles, sensory tables, and writing trays, and art activities.

 *This post contains referral links at no cost to you.
 When you click on the link, I earn a tiny commission.